1986–87 Southampton F.C. season: Background and transfers

 Southampton broke their transfer record with the £400,000 signing of striker Colin Clarke from Bournemouth in July 1986.

 Following a successful loan spell at the end of the last season, Tim Flowers was signed on a permanent basis from Wolverhampton Wanderers.

 Alan Shearer was one of three trainees signed in the summer of 1986.
 He would make his first team debut at the end of the next season and go on to score 43 goals in 158 games.

 Ahead of the 1986–87 season, Southampton made a club record signing of Colin Clarke, paying local Third Division side Bournemouth £400,000 for the Northern Irish striker.
 The only other first team signing in the summer was goalkeeper Tim Flowers, who was signed on a permanent basis for £70,000 after having spent the last two months of the previous season at the club on loan.
 In addition to Clarke and Flowers, manager Chris Nicholl also signed trainees Neil Maddison, Alan Shearer and Steve Davis in the summer of 1986, each of whom signed professional deals over the next couple of years.
 Numerous players left the club prior to the start of the season – Eamonn Collins moved to Portsmouth in the Second Division, Alan Curtis was sent to Fourth Division side Cardiff City, Stuart McManus departed for Swedish club Örgryte, and both Mark Whitlock and David Puckett were sent to Bournemouth as part of the deal which brought Clarke to The Dell.
 In September, Steve Moran moved to Leicester City for £300,000.

 The only players added to the Southampton squad partway through the season were striker Gordon Hobson, who was brought in for £125,000 from Grimsby Town in November to bolster the club's frontline, and goalkeeper Eric Nixon, who was loaned in for a month from Manchester City in December following injuries to Peter Shilton, Flowers and Phil Kite.
 Kite and Flowers were both loaned out towards the end of the season, to Gillingham and Swindon Town, respectively.
-Swindon also received midfielder Craig Maskell on loan at the same time, as he had failed to break into the first team.
-After a disappointing debut season, Joe Jordan was sold to Bristol City in February 1987.
+Swindon also received striker Craig Maskell on loan at the same time, as he had failed to break into the first team.
+After his 1985-86 season was blighted by a knee injury, Joe Jordan spent most of the first half of the 1986-87 season in the reserves and was sold to Bristol City in February 1987.
 The following month, Mark Dennis was released from the club following disputes with Nicholl and the club's directors; he later joined Queens Park Rangers.